7shi/dante-la-el/Inferno/MT/compare-en.md

 Behold the beast because of which I turned;
 </td></tr>
 <tr><td>ChatGPT-1</td><td align="right">88</td><td>
-See the beast because of which I turned;
+See the beast for which I turned;
 </td></tr>
 <tr><td>ChatGPT-2</td><td align="right">88</td><td>
 See the beast for which I turned back;
 </td></tr>
 <tr><td>Bard-1</td><td align="right">88</td><td>
-See the beast through which I turned
+See the beast for whom I turned;
 </td></tr>
 <tr><td>Bard-2</td><td align="right">88</td><td>
-See the beast from which I turned;
+See the beast by which I turned around;
 </td></tr>
 <tr><td>DeepL</td><td align="right">88</td><td>
 See the beast for whom I turned me;